About the Project

-This project was created by the Disability Justice Network of Ontario with funding from the Laidlaw Foundation.
+This project was created by the Disability Justice Network of Ontario, funded by the Laidlaw Foundation.

-This project is made up of a toolkit to help criminalized people living with disabilities navigate the education system - especially those who are also racialized.
-The Education Project is an abolitionist project that aims to offer concrete support to students and families, amplify their voices and experiences, and organize and educate within the community.
+DSS is made up of a toolkit to help young disabled people navigate the education system—especially those who are also racialized and/or living at the intersections of disability and other marginalized identities.
+The Education Project is an abolitionist project that aims to offer concrete support to students and families, amplify their voices and experiences, and organize and educate within community.

 This toolkit is for:

-1. Disabled and racialized youth being criminalized or unjustly punished in schools.
+1. Disabled and racialized youth facing unjust/carceral punishment in schools.

 2. Their parents/caregivers.